 This is (hopefully) fading away within most gyms, though if you’re a female athlete, we bet you still hear it a fair amount outside of those walls.
 No, lifting heavy weights isn’t going to miraculously make you big and bulky.
 You’d have to really, really try and pump yourself full of steroids to get even close to the testosterone levels needed for that to happen.

-The bigger issue, for me, is why women are so hell bent on shrinking themselves.
-As you age, especially with women, you should want to put on all the muscle you can.
 That muscle is what’s going to keep you from breaking a hip if you fall in your 60s.
 That muscle is going to be what enables you to walk and run and move around with people 20 years younger than you.

 So, lift heavy weights.
 (You’ll look better.)
 Take creatine.
 No, it won’t damage your liver.
 They say the same thing about eating “too much” protein.
 (Trust me, you’d have to really, really try to come anywhere close to ingesting enough protein for that to happen.)